Introduction

 Limitations

 This provider does NOT offer the “strike-through” feature (only Excel@1 supports this).
-Please beware that lines with strike-through formatting will be processed as any other rows.
+Please be aware that lines with strike-through formatting will be processed as any other rows.